- Prerequisites: Have your AWS credentials ready, including access key and secret access key, with permissions to access the EKS role.

 Step 1: Create a policy (AmazonEKSViewNodesAndWorkloadsPolicy) with this json:

-Step 3: Create a another policy (AmazonEKSAssumeEKSReaderPolicy) in your IAM that allows assuming this role with the following json:
+Step 3: Create a policy (AmazonEKSAssumeEKSReaderPolicy) in your IAM that allows assuming this role with the following json:

-You don’t need to add any group to the user.Step 5: Once the user is created, create an access key by going to “Security Credentials”.
+Attach AmazonEKSAssumeEKSReaderPolicy and AmazonEKSViewNodesAndWorkloadsPolicy to the user.
+You don’t need to add any group to the user.Step 5: Create an access key

 - kubectl apply -f auth.yaml -n kube-system